 The currently existing six foot privacy fence at 2703 Wolf River Ct was built in 1994 by previous owners of the property.
-At the time, it was fully compliant with Municipal Code and received a standard fence permit to be built.
+There was a fence permit issued at that time.
 We purchased the house in 2011 and wanted to replace the aging fence with a new one of the same type, size, and placement.
-Our permit was denied because the existing / proposed fence line no longer meets an updated fence back requirement.
+Our permit was denied because the existing / proposed fence line does not meet the setback requirement.